Scott-PG/Tyrannosaurus-Tickets/README.md

 ### Frontend Summary

-The Frontend App is designed to pull data from the backend and present it in a user-friendly way.
+The Frontend App is designed to pull ticket and event data from the backend and present it in a user-friendly way.
 In addition, options are locked based on the logged-in status of the user.
-In addition, QR codes are generated from encrypted strings on the front-end, saving network bandwidth.
+QR codes are generated from encrypted strings on the front-end, saving network bandwidth in a data-congested setting.

 Tickets are stored in a wallet and all viewable information is based on JavaScript Web Tokens, making it impossible to see data that doesn't pertain to you.